Inflation, expenses rise sharply as priorities: AP-NORC poll

 But Green identified other issues that concern her more.
 Abortion has long been on her mind as a priority, and it “feels real now” that the Supreme Court overturned Roe v.
 Wade.
 She also identified racism in the U.S. as an important problem.

 Mentions of abortion or women’s rights increased sharply to 22% from just 8% in December following the Supreme Court’s decision to strike down Roe v.
 Wade.
-The poll shows 12% of U.S. adults mention racial issues, similar to December 2021, but a notable decline from 2020, when 24% called out racism as a chief priority.
+The poll shows 12% of U.S. adults mention racial issues, similar to December 2021, but a notable decline from 24% in 2020.

 “I have these two compounding identities being Black and a woman,” Green said, adding that it’s very concerning that Black women experience higher maternal mortality rates than white women.
 “It’s just so overwhelming right now in America.”

 Mentions of gun issues also ticked up to 30% from 24% in December 2021 — both significantly higher compared with 5% in December 2020.
-The December 2021 poll was conducted just after a deadly shooting at a Michigan high school, which likely explains the sharp increase from 2020.
+The 2021 poll was conducted just after a deadly shooting at a Michigan high school.

 Charles Hagemeyer sees “so many different issues” facing the country.
 The economy affects him the most personally, but he called out the mass shooting in Highland Park on July 4 as evidence of a guns problem in the U.S. The poll was conducted before that attack, but after tragedies in Buffalo and Uvalde, Texas.